DBKAHHK/DanhengServer-OpenSource/README.md

 ### Quick Start

-1. Download the executable file from [Action](https://github.com/EggLinks/DanhengServer/actions)
+1. Download the executable file from [Action](https://github.com/StopWuyu/DanhengServer-Beta/actions)
-2. Open the downloaded `DanhengServer.zip` and extract it to any folder __*preferably an English path__ (Optional) Download the `certificate.p12` from the WebServer folder of the source code to enable HTTPS mode, ensuring a more secure traffic
+2. Open the downloaded `DanhengServer-Beta.zip` and extract it to any folder __*preferably an English path__ (Optional) Download the `certificate.p12` from the WebServer folder of the source code to enable HTTPS mode, ensuring a more secure traffic
 3. Run GameServer.exe
 4. Run proxy, start the game, and enjoy!